Why Hurricanes Were Assigned Female Names During The Early Years Of Meteorology

 It is important to note that the system used for naming hurricanes discussed in this article is mainly applicable to the North American region.

 Other parts of the world, especially in the Southern Hemisphere, use their own systems.
-However, the majority of them use a variation of the model described in this post, utilizing a certain number of lists rotated every few years and also use names in alphabetical order.
+However, the majority of them use a variation of the model described in this post, utilizing a set number of lists rotated every few years and names in alphabetical order.

 Conclusion